 Arthur and I traveled to Tampa so I could participate in the 2018 Gasparilla Distance Classic.
 I had registered for the Michelob Ultra Challenge, which meant I would be running four races over two days: a 15K and 5K on Saturday, and a half marathon followed by an...

-The Run 4 Life 4 Miler is a charity run through the tree-covered roads of historic old Enterprise, Florida.
-Runners also race along the shore of Lake Monroe.
+The Run 4 Life 4 Miler is a charity run through the tree-covered roads of historic old Enterprise, Florida and along the shore of Lake Monroe.
 The race starts and finishes at the Florida United Methodist Children's Home (FUMCH).
-The run raises awareness and money...
+The run raises awareness and money for local...